Married early, now a budding business entrepreneur

 About the project

 The Child, Not Bride project is a 4-year, multi-sectoral approach, run by Plan International with funding from the Norwegian State Broadcast Corporation (NRK Telethon).
-The project develops youth leadership, strengthens livelihood opportunities and raises awareness of sexual and reproductive health and rights among girls and young people aged 13-24, with the aim of combating child, early, and forced marriage.
+The project develops youth leadership, strengthens livelihood opportunities, and raises awareness of sexual and reproductive health and rights among girls and young people aged 13-24, to combat child, early, and forced marriage.

 The project is being implemented by local partner organisations Bheri Environment Excellence Group (BEE Group) and Aasaman Nepal (ASN).
 Parents are invited to take part in training sessions to learn about the negative consequences of child early and forced marriage and are provided with training opportunities to lift themselves out of poverty.

-Protection from violence, Sexual and reproductive health and rights, Skills and work, child marriage, Lifeskills training, Livelihoods, Vocational training
+Categories: Protection from violence, Sexual and reproductive health and rights, Skills and work Tags: Child marriage, Lifeskills training, Livelihoods, Vocational training

 Share